Simulator of the Rail Interlocking Devices

 Create a tool for testing interlocking solutions in an office environment.

-The PSA team developed a tool imitating interlocking wayside controllers’ behavior within various signaling scenarios.
+The PSA team developed a railway signaling solution imitating interlocking wayside controllers’ behavior within various signaling scenarios.
 This allows for testing of how the interlocking operations are executed on a specific rail location.
 The Simulator operates with applications for real wayside interlocking controllers, as well as interfaces with field devices.
 The tool can replicate the entire procedure for interlocking actions when a trigger appears, such as the signal’s turning or lowering the crossing barriers.